 The WRC can provide referrals and resources to UWM students of all genders.
 They are open M-F 9am-5pm and are located next door to the LGBTQ+RC on the ground floor of the Union.
 Their number is 414-229-2852.

-Norris provides medical and counseling services to active UWM students.
+The Student Health and Wellness (SHAW) provides medical and counseling services to active UWM students.
 They are available by walk-in or appointment.
-414-229-4716
+To make an appointment, please call 414-229-4716.

 Aurora Health Care’s Sexual Assault Treatment Centers are located at Sinai and West Allis Memorial.
 They can also be contacted 24 hours a day at 414-219-5555.